 Our approach to writing a best man speech is to make it personal.
-There are plenty of places online to find generic speeches with canned jokes that might even be funny, but that’s not ho to write a best man speech?
+There are plenty of places online to find generic speech templates with canned jokes that might even be funny, but that’s not ho to write a best man speech?

 Best man speeches are among my favorite writing projects, so if you know anyone who might soon be giving a best man speech, please send them my way.
 But be forewarned – I will ask questions!

-10 questions we ask the best man before writing his speech
+10 questions we ask before writing a best man speech

 What questions should I ask before writing a best man speech?